Eucalyptus Aromatherapy Rising in Popularity

 There are many forms of eucalyptus aromatherapy that you can use quickly and easily yourself.
 If you do decide that you want to try out the inhalation method, then be careful not to get any undiluted eucalyptus oil on yourself.
 If you chose to use it to rub on yourself topically, then blend it with something like jojoba oil.

 Eucalyptus is a fantastic ingredient in any medicinal or therapeutic remedy – and eucalyptus aromatherapy could be just the thing you’re looking for to help you with a few of your aches, pains, and mild breathing complaints.

 Question and Answers all about Eucalyptus Aromatherapy

-Can you put eucalyptus oil in a diffuser?
+How many drops of eucalyptus oil do I put in a diffuser?